 BİLET Stage 2 (Proficiency Exam)

-BİLET Stage 2 has four parts; Speaking, Reading, Listening and Writing.
+BİLET Stage 2 has three parts; Speaking (35%), Reading (30%), and Writing (35%).
 Below you may find the details for each section.
 Students who receive a grade of 60 or higher from this exam are exempt from the English Preparatory Year and can begin their departmental studies.
 Students who get a grade lower than 60 from this exam start at their relevant level in the English Preparatory Year according to their results from BİLET Stage 1.

-Each student takes the exam individually, and is asked questions in English by two English instructors.
+Each student takes the exam individually, and is asked questions in English by English instructors.
 The exam takes about 4-5 minutes and each student is asked 3 - 4 questions about general topics that the student can express an opinion about.

 - Students are asked a few questions from general topics that anyone can have an opinion about.
 Each student will be asked about 3 - 4 questions from one of these general topics.

 - Students are asked agree/disagree types of questions as well as their thoughts about a certain topic by giving reasons and explanations.